PitersonPerez/PetersonPerez/README.md

-# Portfolio
+# MyFirstApp

-This is my portfolio page made with vanilla Javacript, HTML, CSS
+This is my first app page made with vanilla Javacript, HTML, CSS

 ## Description